Social effects of increased communication

 When methods focus on a single responsibility, they fall into two broad categories.
 They are either queries that compute and return some value without producing side effects, or they are commands that change the state of the world or the state of the object they are on.

 The former style is more common in functional programming.
-In fact, we . . .
+In . . .

 Using Edge Cases as Focal Points for Design Choices